alephcloud/hs-configuration-tools/README.md

 The main features are

-1.   configuration management through integration of command line option parsing and configuration files and
+1.   configuration management through integration of command line option parsing and configuration files,
-2.   a `Setup.hs` file that generates a `PkgInfo` module for each component of a package that provide information about the package and the build.
+2.   a `Setup.hs` file that generates a `PkgInfo` module for each component of a package that provide information about the package and the build, and
+3.   a set of types for configuration of HTTP services and clients along with aeson instances and command line option parsers.

+The ultimate goal for this package is a general framework for compositional configuration management for software components.
+Instead of designing such a framework from scratch the approach of this package is to first explore design and implementation patterns based on practical examples and by gluing together existing technology.

+Therefor at the current state this package mostly provides operators and coding patterns for writing stylish boilerplate code.

+Once we feel that the developed patterns cover a sufficient portion of real world requirements we plan to rewrite this package such that the boilerplate is hidden behind a clean and simple DSL.

 Configuration Management
 ========================